Migacz85/django_app/README.md

 Project was planned early on the beginning when I was creating wireframes with documentation and strategy.
 I clearly see that this extra time spent early in project really helped after, when project was implemented.
-The organisation of the features and wireframes can be found on wiki page in [UX section](http://github.com/Migacz85/django_app/wiki/UX)
+The organisation of the features to be implemented and wireframes can be found on wiki page in [UX section](http://github.com/Migacz85/django_app/wiki/UX)

-## Writing automated tests:
+## Testing

 Users stories and functional specification were converted to manual and automated tests and can be found in [testing](http://github.com/Migacz85/django_app/wiki/Testing)